Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 A key benefit of this  format is that it allows easy identification
 of stream boundaries, enabling switching, redundancy,
-re-transmission resulting in a good fit with the current
+re-transmission resulting in a good fit with current
 Internet infrastructures.
 Many problems in
 practical streaming deployment often deal
 with issues related to the binary